Baby, it’s cold outside.

 Watch geriatric animals in the cold.
 Their aging joints and inability to move quickly make cold weather a stress on their bodies.

 Immune disorders, metabolic disease, arthritis — just to name a few — make your dog less resilient in cold weather.
-Also, take care with dogs suffering from endocrine disorders like Cushing’s or hypothyroidism and autoimmune disorders that affect the skin and coat.

 What your dog is used to, how athletic they are, where they normally live and their personality all dictate how well they will do with winter challenges.